Create an account sign-up-diamond

 Directions to Trailhead

 The Fairy Falls Trail is a wonderful trail in Yellowstone National Park.
 This hike is family-friendly and great for hikers of all ages and skill levels.
-At 61 m tall, Fairy Falls is one of the most spectacular waterfalls in Yellowstone National Park.
+At 200ft tall, Fairy Falls is one of the most spectacular waterfalls in Yellowstone National Park.

 Route Description for Fairy Falls Trail

-The hike to Fairy Falls is a must-do in Yellowstone National Park.
+The hike to Fairy Falls Yellowstone is a must-do when visiting Yellowstone National Park.
 This trail is popular and does get very busy in the summertime.
-If you are hiking during tourist season, head out early in the day to beat the crowds.
-This trail is well-populated, but it is common to see large animals, including bison and elk, in the area.
-If you do see wildlife, do not feed them and be sure to admire all animals from a safe distance.
+If you are hiking during peak tourist season, head out early in the day to beat the crowds and secure parking near the trailhead.
+While the route to Fairy Falls Yellowstone is well-travelled, it is common to see large animals, including bison and elk, in the area.
+If you encounter wildlife, do not approach or feed them, and always maintain a safe viewing distance.

-Fairy Falls itself is a breathtaking 61 m waterfall.
-This cascade is stunning at all times of the year, from the rushing water of the spring melt to the frozen beauty of winter.
-So no matter what time of year you visit Yellowstone National Park, a hike to Fairy Falls is a must-do.
+Fairy Falls Yellowstone is a breathtaking 61 m waterfall.
+This tall, slender cascade is stunning at all times of the year, from the rushing water of spring melt to the frozen beauty of winter.
+No matter when you visit Yellowstone National Park, hiking to Fairy Falls Yellowstone is a rewarding experience.

-To hike to Fairy Falls, begin at the trailhead and cross over the Firehole River.
-Follow Fountain Flat Drive northwest for a mile to a divide.
-At the divide, take the trail on your left and hike past Fairy Meadows to Fairy Falls.
+To hike to Fairy Falls Yellowstone, begin at the trailhead and cross over the Firehole River.
+Follow Fountain Flat Drive northwest for about a mile to a divide.
+At the divide, take the trail on your left and continue past Fairy Meadows toward Fairy Falls Yellowstone.

 Fairy Falls